What Are the Attributes of God?

 - "Why would an unchanging God do things differently because of my prayer?"

-- "If God is everywhere, where is he now that I'm so abandoned and alone?"
+- "If God is present everywhere, where is he now that I'm so abandoned and alone?"

 - "If you're so gracious, God, then why are your followers saying you've condemned me?"